Mithrandir

 Mithrandir remembers why.

-The decisions behind your code live in Slack threads, meetings, and tickets — and vanish when people leave.
+The decisions behind your code live in Slack threads, meetings, and tickets, and vanish when people leave.
 Mithrandir permanently connects every piece of code to the reasoning that explains it.

 Your tools know what changed.
-None of them know why.

 The workaround and the reason it exists live in different worlds.
 One is versioned forever.
 The other was archived with the channel.